Fire District Assistance Programs

 DNR Surplus Engine Program

-October 31 - Application window closed and selections were made
+• November 15 - Application window closed and selections will be made.

-November 20 - DNR will begin to notify districts of the results
+• December 1 - DNR begins to notify districts of the results.

-This year, DNR will surplus 18 fire engines, as well as five fire decks to eligible Washington fire districts.
+This past year, DNR surplussed 11 fire engines to eligible Washington fire districts.
 RCW 76.04.135(4) authorizes DNR to transfer ownership of surplus DNR engines to fire districts in wildfire prone areas.
 These districts need to have a median income level below the state average.
-Interested fire districts can submit a request for an engine by completing the Surplus Engine Request Form
+Interested fire districts can submit a request for an engine by completing the Surplus Engine Request Form.

-View the PowerPoint with photos and more information on each fire engine.
-Districts can view the engines in person October 1 through the 29 (Mon-Fri) at the DNR Compound located at 801 88th Avenue SE, Tumwater, WA.
-To schedule a viewing of engines, please contact Nick Cronquist, DNR Fire District Assistance, at 360-480-2700.
+Districts viewed the engines in person October 15 through the November 10 (Mon-Fri) at the DNR Compound located at 801 88th Avenue SE, Tumwater, WA.

 DNR will consider the following when prioritizing applications for engines: